kobus-v-schoor/dotgit/docs/filelist.rst

 Along with dotgit's automatic hostname category (see the :doc:`usage` section for more details) groups become very useful.
-Have a look at the :doc:`org_schemes` section for how this could be used.
+Have a look at the :doc:`cookbook` section for how this could be used.

 Plugins
 =======